crosswalk-project/crosswalk-website/documentation/18-Screens.md

 A number of solutions for such issues have surfaced over the last few years, either as de facto "standards" (e.g. the [`<meta name="viewport">` element](https://developer.apple.com/library/safari/documentation/AppleApplications/Reference/SafariHTMLRef/Articles/MetaTags.html#//apple_ref/doc/uid/TP40008193-SW6)), vendor-specific browser extensions (e.g. [Mozilla's implementation of screen.lockOrientation](https://developer.mozilla.org/en-US/docs/Web/API/Screen.lockOrientation)), or application-specific work-arounds in JavaScript and CSS (e.g. [this rotation hack](https://github.com/01org/webapps-slider-puzzle/blob/master/app/js/main.js)).
 Recently, work has started on creating formal standards based on these interim solutions.
 However, many browsers and web views lag behind these standards.

 By contrast, one major benefit of Crosswalk is that many of these evolving standards are implemented and available for use *right now*.
-In this article, I'll describe how to resolve some of the issues listed above using Crosswalk, demonstrating how to optimise a simple side-scrolling HTML5 game for mobile screens.
+In this article, I'll describe how to resolve some of the issues listed above using Crosswalk by optimising a simple side-scrolling HTML5 game for mobile screens.

 ## The game

-The game used in this article is a simple side-scrolling dodge game set in space.
-Throughout the article, I'll demonstrate how to incrementally improve its layout and add features like orientation locking and dynamic canvas sizing.
+The game used in this article is a side-scrolling dodge game set in space.
+The code is [available on github](https://github.com/crosswalk-project/crosswalk-samples).

 The layout of the game looks like this (shown in a Chrome browser on a Linux desktop machine):